violetwanjiru/Retail_datawarehouse/README.md

 # Data Warehouse & Analytics Project

-This project demostrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights
+This project demonstrates a comprehensive data warehousing and analytics solution — from building a scalable data warehouse to generating actionable insights through business intelligence and reporting.

-# Project Requirements
+##  Project Requirements

 ###  Building the Data Warehouse (Data Engineering)

 ####  Objective

-Develop a modern data warehouse using SQL Server to consolidate sales data, enabling analytical reporting and informed decision-making.
+Develop a modern data warehouse using **mySQL** to consolidate sales data, enabling analytical reporting and informed decision-making.

 ####  Specifications

-    **Data Sources**: Import data from two source systems (ERP and CRM) provided as CSV files.
+- **Data Sources**: Import data from two source systems (ERP and CRM) provided as CSV files.

-    **Data Quality** : Cleanse and resolve data quality issues prior to analysis.
+- **Data Quality**: Cleanse and resolve data quality issues prior to analysis.

-    **Integration**: Combine both sources into a single, user-friendly data model designed for analytical queries.
+- **Integration**: Combine both sources into a single, user-friendly data model designed for analytical queries.

-    **Scope**: Focus on the latest dataset only; historization of data is not required.
+- **Scope**: Focus on the latest dataset only; historization of data is not required.

-    **Documentation**: Provide clear documentation of the data model to support both business stakeholders and             analytics teams.
+- **Documentation**: Provide clear documentation of the data model to support both business stakeholders and analytics teams.

 ###  BI: Analytics & Reporting (Data Analytics)

 ####  Objective

 Develop SQL-based analytics to deliver detailed insights into:

-    **Customer Behavior**
+- **Customer Behavior**

-    **Product Performance**
+- **Product Performance**

-    **Sales Trends**
+- **Sales Trends**

-These insights empower stakeholders with key business metrics, enabling strategic decision-making.
+These insights empower stakeholders with key business metrics, enabling strategic, data-driven decision-making.